peteash10/2017-body-of-work/README.md

 3. [Theoretical Areas of Interest](https://github.com/peteash10/2017-body-of-work/blob/master/3%20-%20Theoretical%20Areas%20of%20Interest.md) - The ideas, theories and concepts I'm looking to explore with those tools.
 4. [Sociopolitical Areas of Interest](https://github.com/peteash10/2017-body-of-work/blob/master/4%20-%20Sociopolitical%20Areas%20of%20Interest.md) - Making it matter.
 The issues I'd like to explore and highlight with my work.
 5. [Inspirational Works](https://github.com/peteash10/2017-body-of-work/blob/master/5%20-%20Inspirational%20Works.md) - A small selection of pieces I admire.
-6. [Potetial Collaborators](https://github.com/peteash10/2017-body-of-work/blob/master/6%20-%20Potential%20Collaborators.md) - People and entities I'd like to work with.
+6. [Potential Collaborators](https://github.com/peteash10/2017-body-of-work/blob/master/6%20-%20Potential%20Collaborators.md) - People and entities I'd like to work with.

 ##Why GitHub?